Kuomintang in Burma: Before KMT invasion

-The KMT offensive
+KMT offensive

 When the Communist People's Liberation Army (PLA) entered Yunnan Province in December 1949, the KMT troops and their dependents began crossing into Burma in late December 1949 and early January 1950.
-Those KMT troops were members of the Eighth Army commanded by General Li Mi, the 26th Army under General Liu Kuo Chwan and the 93rd Division under Major-General Mah Chaw Yu.
+Those KMT troops were members of the Eighth Army commanded by Lieutenant-General Li Mi, the 26th Army under Major-General Liu Kuo-chuan and the 93rd Division under Major-General Mah Chaw Yu.
 They settled in Kengtung—one of the Shan states near the Thai-Burma border—at the village of Tachilek. [see Young; Taylor; McCoy] General Li Mi took command of the KMT army in Burma and it grew steadily over the next few years as more stragglers made their way across the border and the army recruited from the local population.
 By March 1950, there were around 1,500 KMT troops occupying territory between Kengtung City and Tachilek.
 By April 1951 that number grew to more than 4,000 and by year-end it rose to 6,000.
 It would then double in 1952.